 - black pepper

-- Lay the fish fillet on a tray and wipe them with an absorbent cotton cloth or paper towels until completely dry.
-Leave the tray uncovered in the fridge for a few hours to let it dry further.
+- Dry the fish fillets well using an absorbent cotton cloth or paper towels.
+Arrange them on a tray in a single layer, and set them in the fridge for a few hours to dry further.

 - Prepare a marinade by grinding together onion, coriander leaves with roots, flat leaf parsley, green chillies, garlic, ginger, salt, Bengali garam moshla, MSG, sugar, black pepper, and lime juice.